mvinza34/mvinza34/README.md

             I studied {major} at {university} from 2017 to 2021, obtaining a {degree} degree upon graduation.
             """.format(major = education[0], university = education[1], degree = education[2]) + """
             During my junior year, I volunteered as a {position} for a class called {course}.
-            I guided special needs students by documenting notes for them and revised and clarified presentation content when needed.
+            I documented and uploaded comprehensive lecture notes and revised presentations to an online portal.
+            This provided students with ongoing access to study materials and enhanced their understanding of the course content.
             """.format(position = experience[0], course = experience[1])

         elif now == today: